-(1) Default Judgment for the signature of the judge or clerk;
+(1) Default judgment for the signature of the judge or clerk;

-(2) Default (To be signed by deputy clerk); and

-(3) Proof of Service of the Summons and Complaint, if not previously filed.
+- (2) Default (to be signed by a deputy clerk); and - (3) Proof of service of the summons and complaint, if not previously

-(4) In actions arising under NRS Chapter 604A, a declaration under penalty of perjury that the applicant has complied with the requirements of that chapter and with the requirements of Rule 51 of these rules.
+(4) In actions arising under NRS Chapter 604A, a declaration under penalty of perjury that the applicant has complied with the requirements of that chapter.

-(c) Any submittal of a partial default package will be considered incomplete and will be returned to the submitting party for completion.
+Any submittal of a partial default package will be considered incomplete and will be returned to the submitting party for completion.

-Rule 33.
+Rule 34.
 Summary evictions.